madmaze/pytesseract/README.rst

     # Get information about orientation and script detection
     print(pytesseract.image_to_osd(Image.open('test.png')))

-    # In order to bypass the internal image conversions, just use relative or absolute image path
+    # In order to bypass the image conversions of pytesseract, just use relative or absolute image path
-    # NOTE: If you don't use supported images, tesseract will return error
+    # NOTE: In this case you should provide tesseract supported images or tesseract will return error
     print(pytesseract.image_to_string('test.png'))

-    # get a searchable PDF
+    # Get a searchable PDF
     pdf = pytesseract.image_to_pdf_or_hocr('test.png', extension='pdf')

-    # get HOCR output
+    # Get HOCR output
     hocr = pytesseract.image_to_pdf_or_hocr('test.png', extension='hocr')

 Support for OpenCV image/NumPy array objects